section-engineering-education/engineering-education/content/articles/track-users-using-google-analytics/index.md

 With Google Analytics, you can gauge the performance of all the social platforms you are using.
 You can also check how much conversion value each social platform brings, traffic entering from social referrals, and how many users are talking about you.

 #### To understand what kind of content you should write
-Content is the king and, if created remarkably, can help you get a lot more traffic and potential visitors.
+Content is the king and, if created remarkably, can help you get more traffic and potential visitors.
 Good content is one of the best ways to reach out to your customers.
 This is why so many businesses create blogs, infographics, and slide shares to add value to their customers.

 Google Analytics helps you keep track of all the content that receives views, shares, and with this data, you can enhance the top viewed blogs to appeal to the customers more productively.

-Furthermore, it generates a breakdown of each of your blog posts' page views.
+Furthermore, it generates a breakdown of your blog posts' page views.
 You can rework the top-performed blog to generate more traffic.

 #### To check if you are achieving goals
 ![acheving-goals](/engineering-education/track-users-using-google-analytics/achieving-goals.png)